Note: this blogpost was originally published when the 4th book in the series, Girl in the Spider's Web came out.

 After reading the three books in the series, I discovered other Scandinavian crime writers who also write about similar topics: corruption, immigration, civil service and police work.
 Some of my favorites include Jo Nesbø, Henning Mankell, Jussi Adler-Olsen, Camilla Läckberg, Karin Fossum and Lars Kepler.
 The Scandinavian writers have a very good grip on the post-Cold War world as it pertains to national boundaries, soldiers for hire, puppet governments and migrant workers.
 We encourage you to explore these and other mystery writers by subscribing to one of our e-newsletters.

 Share your thoughts.
 Tell us what you think about these books.
-Are you looking forward to Girl in the Spider's Web?
+Are you looking forward to Girl Who Takes an Eye for an Eye?
+What did you think of Girl in the Spider's Web?
 I am just happy that there is (after a long wait) a continuation to Lisbeth's story.
 May be we will finally find out why she has a photographic memory!